 Skoki Loop Backpacking Adventure

-Join us on August 2nd to August 5th, 2018 for a premier Canadian Rockies experience through the Banff backcountry!
+Join us this summer from August 22nd to August 25th, 2019 for a premier Canadian Rockies experience through the Banff backcountry!

 The trip will travel through alpine wildflower meadows, past stunning glacial fed lakes and some of the most pristine landscapes in all of the Rockies.
 Trails lead through the alpine for much of this trip which offers exceptional scenery viewing opportunities.
 With less demanding distances between campsites, we will have plenty of time to explore the hidden treasures this area has to offer, and enjoy the spectacular areas surrounding our campsites.